-Trump To Sign Order Against Anti-Semitism At Colleges, Worrying Free Speech Advocates
+Trump Signs Order Against Anti-Semitism At Colleges, Worrying Free Speech Advocates

 Title VI bans discrimination based on race, color or national origin in programs and activities, such as colleges and universities, that receive federal funding.
 The executive order will extend the ban to discrimination based on anti-Semitism.

+Trump signed the order at a Hanukkah celebration at the White House on Wednesday afternoon.
 A draft copy of the executive order was published Wednesday by Jewish Insider.

 The draft order suggests that those charged with enforcing Title VI consider the definition of anti-Semitism adopted by International Holocaust Remembrance Alliance, which states: "Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities."